-26. The complainant is entitled to an award of moral damages which the Tribunal sets in the amount of 25,000 Swiss francs.
+25. The complainant is entitled to an award of moral damages which the Tribunal sets in the amount of 15,000 Swiss francs.
+The complainant is also entitled to costs in the total amount of 7,000 Swiss francs for these two applications.